kenatiod/MUT/Understanding Machine Understanding.md

 Alice: _leaning back with a satisfied sigh_ Well, I think we've made some real progress here.
 The MUTT is starting to take shape, and I feel like we've got a solid foundation to build on.

-{ Insert portrait of Alice, Bob and Claude where Alice is leaning back in her chair with a satisfied expression }
+{ Insert Fig. 4.4.1 -- portrait of Alice, Bob and Claude where Alice is leaning back in her chair with a satisfied expression }

 Bob: _nodding in agreement_ Absolutely.
 By focusing on comprehensiveness, depth, grounding, and adaptivity, I think we've identified the key pillars of what a truly rigorous test of machine understanding should encompass.